Click the Routing In button the the Activity dialog box.

 The Activity will select the Work Item that has been waiting the smallest amount of time.

-The Activity will collect from the Queue with the longest queue.
+The Activity will collect from the Storage Bin with the longest queue.

 The Circulate Routing In Rule pulls from each of the Feed Routes in order.

 If, for example, there are 4 Queues feeding an Activity, the Circulate rule will pull from each route in turn, meaning that work will be pulled from Queue 1 first of all, then Queue 2, then Queue 3 and finally Queue 4.
 The pattern will then repeat.

 When ticked, the Ignore Starved option allows Simul8 to simply skip any route that has no Work Items ready to be worked on by the Activity.
 If the option is not ticked then the Activity will wait until a Work Item is ready to be pulled in from that route.

 Look up the cycle matrix to work out what work to pull in next.

 This routing in discipline will pull randomly from any preceding simulation object that is linked to it, with each origin having an equal chance of being chosen.

 The routing in of an object from other objects can be controlled by a percentage discipline

 The routing in is decided randomly (like in “uniform”), except that the exact percentage chance of a Work Item coming from each destination can be specified.